sylefeb/Silice/projects/fire-v/doc/fire-v.md

 ## Operation

-Let's see how the processor operates for various scenarios.
+Let's see how the processor operates under various scenarios.

 ### Ideal case